 Eat a hearty breakfast, because this afternoon we hike to the summit of Dutchman's Stern for stunning 360° views of Quorn, Spencer Gulf and the Flinders Ranges!
 We then say farewell to the “Flinders”.
 Near the frontier township of Melrose we take a short walk across a swinging bridge and enjoy panoramic views from the Mt Remarkable lookout.
 Our last stop is in the infamous Clare Valley before arriving late afternoon into Adelaide where we stay for the night.
 (B)

 Day 7 – Adelaide, staying at the Adelaide Central YHA

 Make the most of a day to relax and explore South Australia’s capital city Adelaide (overnight dorm accommodation included at the Adelaide Central YHA; meals and activities at own expense).
-If you’re looking for something exciting to do outside the city, why not try our Kangaroo Island Highlights Day Tour (Tour Code PKICC) or a Barossa Valley wine tour (Tour Code: PBVDT).
+If you’re looking for something exciting to do outside the city, why not try a Barossa Valley wine tour (Tour Code: PBVDT).

 Day 8 - Adelaide to Grampians National Park